 Suppliers must also agree to our monitoring activities and guarantee compliance by each and every sub-contractor involved in manufacturing arena products.

 Although arena reserves the right to terminate a relationship at any time for failing to meet our standards of conduct, in most cases termination will occur when a supplier refuses to cooperate with an assessment, refuses to change behaviour or does not make meaningful progress on remediation.

-In 2017 arena became a member of the Center for Child Rights and Corporate Social Responsibility (CCR CSR) as part of our commitment to continuously strive to ensure workers’ rights in our global supply chain are respected and protected in line with international labor standards.
-The CCR CSR specializes in projects addressing child rights, with a specific focus on supporting children with migrant-worker parents.
-For more information on the CCR CSR and its initiatives, please visit www.ccrcsr.com.
+With the objective to further increase our commitment towards workers’ rights in our global supply chain, in full consistency with international labor standards, in 2017 arena has become a member of The Centre for Child Rights and Business.
+The Centre specializes in projects addressing child rights, with specific focus on children with migrant-worker parents.
+For more information on the CCR CSR and its initiatives, please visit www.childrights-business.org.

 “Sustainability is not a mere list of actions to be put in place, it is a mindset that has to guide our behaviour both in business as well as in private life.
 There is no shortcut in this process, we do not want to go for greenwashing, this is why we need to count upon partners who share our same vision and goals.”

 arena evaluates and determines every new potential supplier in our network to ensure they meet the standards required to start a business relationship.

 THE SUPPLIER QUALIFICATION PROCESS IS COMPOSED OF 3 MAIN PHASES: